0xb10ckdev/Aera-Vault-V1/README.md

 **Important**:

-The deployment address of `ManagerWhitelistFactory` will be changed when:
+The deployment address of `GuardianWhitelistFactory` will be changed when:

-- `ManagerWhitelistFactory` or `ManagerWhitelist` contracts are updated
+- `GuardianWhitelistFactory` or `GuardianWhitelist` contracts are updated
-- `ManagerWhitelistFactory` initial owner is changed
+- `GuardianWhitelistFactory` initial owner is changed

 Also, mainnet address may be different from Hardhat deployed address (because of different gas price/gas limit).